Bullying

 Encourage positive expression

 Some children may be constantly active and looking for things to do at school or at home.
-Find activities where your child can express their movement or creativity in a positive way such as walking the dog after school or getting equipment ready for sports or academic classes.
+Find activities where your child can express their movement or creativity in a positive way, for example:

 Be patient